fr0st61te/ctf/05.10.2019_Balsn/securecheck/securecheck.md

 }
 ~~~~
 From first view seems like `shellcode` task which gets the input, put it in the mmap and runs in both processes if child successfully exit.
-Also noticed that all regs are xored also.
+Also noticed that all regs are xored also in the `main`.
 ~~~~
 0x000009f6      xor     rbx, rbx
 0x000009f9      xor     rcx, rcx